Mental Health Resources

 Asst.
 Dean David Baum, 301 Hutchins Hall; 734.764.0516

 Diane Nafranowicz, M.S.W.
 764-1116

 Law School difficulties can stem from academic as well as nonacademic problems.
-David Baum, Christine Gregory, and Diane Nafranowicz are available to the student community to provide counseling and advice.
+David Baum and Diane Nafranowicz are available to the student community to provide counseling and advice.
 They encourage students to feel welcome to share their problems and concerns, large or small, whether or not they seem related to Law School.
 You may want to make one of their offices the first stop when you are experiencing distress or need help in finding appropriate resources.

 3100 Michigan Union 530 S. State Street*

 Counseling and Psychological Services (CAPS) has a professional staff that includes social workers, psychologists, psychiatrists, and religious psychological counselors supplemented by student interns and peer counselors.
 Individual counseling is available to students for a wide range of personal and interpersonal concerns as well as for problem solving and referral to other campus organizations.
 The agency also provides a variety of group experiences, including ongoing group counseling and workshops on such topics as assertion training and overcoming exam anxiety.

 The Law School maintains a special relationship with a team of counselors that possesses a good knowledge of the Law School experience and its special academic and professional pressures.
 Hours are reserved for students who may otherwise experience difficulty scheduling appointments.